Business Security Test March-April 2019 – Factsheet

 Endgame: Enabled Software and Hardware protection options: “Critical API Filtering”, “Header Protection”, “Malicious Macros”, “Stack Memory”, “Stack Pivot” and “UNC Path”; Protected Applications: “Browser”, “Microsoft Suite”, “Java” and “Adobe”.
 Exploit Protection: “On – Prevent mode”; Malicious File Configuration: “On” – Protection at File Execution “On”; Options: “Prevent”, “Process execution and loaded modules”, Malware Detection for created and modified files “On”; “Aggressive” threshold.

-FireEye: “Real-Time Indicator Detection”, “Exploit Guard” and “Malware Protection” enabled.
+FireEye: “Real-Time Indicator Detection” disabled, “Exploit Guard” and “Malware Protection” enabled.

 Fortinet: Real-Time protection, FortiSandbox, Webfilter and Application Firewall (in order to use Detect & Block Exploits) enabled.

-McAfee: “Email attachment scanning” enabled; “Real Protect” enabled and set to “high” sensitivity, read/write scan of Shadow Copy Volumes disabled.
+McAfee: “Email attachment scanning” enabled; “Real Protect” enabled and set to “high” sensitivity, “read/write scan of Shadow Copy Volumes” disabled, “Access Protection” and “Exploit Prevention” disabled.

 Real-World Protection Test (March-April)

-This fact sheet gives a brief overview of the results of the Business Real-World Protection Test run in March and April 2018.
-The full report will be released in July.
+This fact sheet gives a brief overview of the results of the Business Real-World Protection Test run in March and April 2019.
 The overall business product reports (each covering four months) will be released in July and December.
-For more information about this Real-World Protection Test, please read the details available at http://www.av-comparatives.org.
-The results are based on a test set consisting of 620 test cases (such as malicious URLs), tested from the beginning of March till the end of April.
+For more information about this Real-World Protection Test, please read the details available at https://www.av-comparatives.org.
+The results are based on a test set consisting of 389 test cases (such as malicious URLs), tested from the beginning of March till the end of April.

 |Blocked||User dependent||Compromised||PROTECTION RATE